simonw/llm/docs/embeddings/cli.md

 ```
 By default, the SQLite database used to store embeddings is the `embeddings.db` in the user content directory managed by LLM.

-You can see the path to this directory by running `llm embed-db path`.
+You can see the path to this directory by running `llm collections path`.

 You can store embeddings in a different SQLite database by passing a path to it using the `-d/--database` option to `llm embed`.
 If this file does not exist yet the command will create it: